 Image annotation

 For a wide range of applications such as computer vision, robotic vision, facial recognition and solutions that rely on AI, image annotation makes it possible to interpret images.
-Before this is applicable though, the AI-model has to be trained with thousands of labeled images.
+Before this is applicable though, the AI model has to be trained with thousands of labeled images.

 The training can be conducted by assigning metadata, such as identifiers, captions, and keywords to hundreds of images.
-With effective training, accuracy of the AI-model increases and allows you to use it for numerous purposes (e.g., self-driving vehicles, auto-identified medical conditions).
+With effective training, the accuracy of the AI-model increases and allows you to use it for numerous purposes (e.g., self-driving vehicles, auto-identified medical conditions).

 Image annotation itself has again different types of annotation methods, such as: